Skip to content

 • A list of device IDs to publish the file to (not needed for [POST] /followme/folder/{folder}/file/{file}/publish/all)

-Publishing a device means that only the specified device has access to the specified file.
+Publishing a file to a device means that only the specified device has access to the specified file.
 For example: Publish a file A to two devices 1 and 2.
 Next publish the same file A only to device 1.
 The file will then be deleted from device 2.

-A track may evolve and change over time.
-It is being improved and modified to reflect the changing requirements of the driving task.
-For documentation purposes, it may be relevant to pull up a FollowMe track as it was driven at an earlier date.
+Tracks often evolve to meet changing needs or for better optimization.
+For documentation purposes, it may be useful to retrieve previous versions of a FollowMe track as it was driven at an earlier date.

-To query previous versions of tracks from an earlier date use the endpoint [GET] /followme/folder/{folder}/file/{file}/csv/{date}.
+To retrieve previous versions of a track, use the endpoint [GET] /followme/folder/{folder}/file/{file}/csv/{date}.

 The endpoint requires the following input parameters: